Arizona Statute of Limitations

 - Arizona Legal Research

-Contact an Arizona Attorney About the Time Limits for Your Civil Complaint
+Contact an Arizona Attorney About Time Limits for Your Civil Complaint

-You might have a slip and fall case in Sedona, or perhaps a medical malpractice claim in Scottsdale.
-Either way, you will have to follow the state's time limits for filing your case.
-Arizona's civil statute of limitations often depends on the nature of your claim.
-If you are dealing with a personal injury or another dispute that may merit compensation, it's in your best interest to contact an Arizona litigation attorney as soon as possible.
+The applicable Arizona statute of limitations laws depend on the nature of your claim.
+Whether you have a slip-and-fall case in Phoenix or a medical malpractice claim in Scottsdale, you must follow the state's time limits for filing your case.
+If you are dealing with a personal injury or another dispute that may merit compensation, contact an Arizona litigation attorney for legal advice as soon as possible.
+Hiring experienced legal counsel ensures you get the best representation and advice on your case.

 Stay up-to-date with how the law affects your life